Gaiachain-Ltd/Charcoal/README.md

 There are two 3rd party libraries used in the project
 * [qzxing](https://github.com/ftylitak/qzxing) - used in QR code scanner (sources included in the project structure)
-* [OpenSSL] - which need to be built separately, especially for Android platform.

-#### OpenSSL

-To build OpenSSL libraries for Android use scripts located in *Gaiachain/3rdparty/OpenSSL* directory.

-1. Copy *setenv-android.sh.example* to *setenv-android.sh* and adjust all properties.
-2. Run *prepare_openssl_android.sh*
+* [OpenSSL] - needs to be built separately.
+To do it, copy `setenv-android.sh.example` into `setenv-android.sh`, modify it to add relevant Android paths and newest OpenSSL version.
+Then you can use `prepare_openssl_android.sh` and `prepare_openssl_linux.sh` to compile.
+Scripts do everything automatically, and `openssl.pri` will pick this build up automatically as well

 ## Source info